 for additional information about what qualifies as an ingredient or component or a chemical used in processing.

-5 and 82.12.02565 provide a retail sales and use tax exemption for certain machinery and equipment used by manufacturers and/or processors for hire.
+provide a retail sales and use tax exemption for certain machinery and equipment used by manufacturers and/or processors for hire.
+Effective June 12, 2014, machinery and equipment used directly in the manufacturing, research and development, or testing of marijuana, including related services, are not eligible for the M&E retail sales and use tax exemption.
 Refer to WAC 458-20-13601

 for additional information regarding how these exemptions apply.